jenkins-x/jx-docs/content/developing/git.md

 jx create git server gitKind someURL
 ```

-Where the `gitKind` is one of the supported git provider kinds like `github, gitea, gitlab, bitbucket`
+Where the `gitKind` is one of the supported git provider kinds like `github, gitea, gitlab, bitbucketcloud, bitbucketserver`

 ## GitHub Enterprise